 Dogs love Shirley Lake too!
 It's the perfect spot along the trail for your furry friend to rehydrate and cool down.

 After you've gotten your fill of lakeside relaxation, continue on to High Camp.
 Head back to the trail where you entered the lake area, and head uphill.
 There will be a fork in the trail to either take the Solitude Trail or continue on the Shirley Canyon Trail, which passes under Shirley Canyon Express.
-Both options are approximately the same distance and will lead you to High Camp.
+Both options are approximately the same distance (2 miles) and will lead you to High Camp.

 When you make it to High Camp you will be rewarded with more wildflowers and stunning views of the Sierra and Lake Tahoe.
 Now that you've made it to the top, enjoy a dip in the pool, a drink at the Granite Bistro Cafe, or simply download the Aerial Tram for free!